|

 by examining the colored wires in each modular plug.

-All typical phone cables in your home are 'crossover' cables.
-But there
+All standard phone cables in your home are 'crossover' cables.

 coding of the wires in the modular plug (photo right) for the two cable types.

-Numbers in the photo (right) are pin numbers.
+Numbers in the photo refer to pin numbers.

 Also, see phone color coding standards [§14].